zzzprojects/learn-orm/tutorials/dapper-simplecrud/delete-data.md

 }
 ```

-Let's execute the above code, and you will see that the above records are no longer available.
+Let's execute the above code, and you will see that they are no longer available.